-The University participates in a cost-sharing multiple-employer defined benefit pension that has a special funding situation.
-The plan is administered by Teacher Retirement System of Texas (TRS).
-It is a defined benefit pension plan established and administered in accordance with the Texas Constitution, Article XVI, Section 67 and Texas Government Code, Title 8, Subtitle C. The pension trust fund is a qualified pension trust under Section 401(a) of the Internal Revenue Code.
+The School participates in a cost-sharing multiple-employer defined benefit pension that has a special funding situation.
+The plan is administered by the Teachers Retirement System (TRS).
+TRS's defined benefit pension plan is established and administered in accordance with the Texas Constitution, Article XVI, Section 67 and Texas Government Code, Title 8, Subtitle C. The pension trust fund is a qualified pension trust under Section 401(a) of the Internal Revenue Code.
 The Texas Legislature establishes benefits and contribution rates within the guidelines of the Texas Constitution.
-The pension's Board of Trustees does not have the authority to establish or amend benefit terms.
+The TRS's Board of Trustees does not have the authority to establish or amend benefit terms.

-The employers of TRS include the State, TRS, and the State's public schools, education service centers, charter schools, and community and junior colleges.
-TRS membership is in employee class.
-All employees of public, state-supported education institutions in Texas who are employed for one-half or more of the standard work load and not exempted from membership under Texas Government Code, Title 8, Section 822.002 are covered by TRS.
-Employees of TRS and State colleges, universities, and medical schools are members of TRS.
+All employees of public, state-supported educational institutions in the State who are employed for one-half or more of the standard work load and who are not exempted from membership under Texas Government Code, Title 8, Section 822.002 are covered by TRS.